kn9ts/community-resume/README.md

 ## Frodo [Go Web Framework]

+Started: **6th July, 2015**

 Link: [Frodo Github Repo](https://github.com/kn9ts/frodo)

 Frodo is a Go mini web framework inspired by the sweet/beautiful parts that make up Laravel(php), Slim (php) and ExpressJS(node.js).
 I have inspired a couple members of the community, and also inviting them to join and contribute what might be the 1st open source Go web app framework built in Africa.

+---

+**Note:** Looking forward to working more with Google Developer Group to demistify front-end development, tools or craftmanship as a whole...